overlisted/rdui/README.md

 [onlyinput](https://github.com/overlisted/onlyinput) and [rdui](https://github.com/overlisted/rdui) submodules to the
 project root
 - Check out and steal the code from `example.c`, it covers all existing elements.

+## Contributing
+- Use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) with the LLVM style to format your code
+- Remember that this is a header library